 For the URL formatting you will need to replace esendexusername with your esendex username (email), esendexpassword with your esendex password, esendexaccountreference with your esendex account reference and finally mobilenumber with the mobile number you wish to receive the SMS.

-To find out your Esendex account reference consult your welcome email, received upon sign up or log in to echo and view it on the welcome interface detailed below.
+Consult your welcome email in order to locate your Esendex account reference.
+You will have received this upon initial sign up.
+Aternatively you can log in to echo and view it on the welcome interface detailed below.
 It will look something like this: EX0000001.

 To test if this has been successful, hit the “submit” button on the Zendesk configuration screen with the “Test Target” selected in the drop down.